nkh/P6-Data-Dump-Tree/README.md

 The Data::Dump::Tree address is added to every container in the form of a '@' and an index that is incremented for each container.
 If a container is found multiple times in the output, it will be rendered as *@address* once then as a reference as *§address*

-Containers can be names using *set_element_name* prior to rendering.
+Containers can be named using *set_element_name* prior to rendering.

     my $d = Data::Dump::Tree.new ;